kausaltech/reina-model/Docs/description.en.md

 - Netherlands
 - Poland

+Our data is based on the 2008 study
+[Social Contacts and Mixing Patterns Relevant to the Spread of Infectious Diseases](https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.0050074).
 In the absence of research-based data, you may approximate it in another country by applying the contact matrix for one the countries in this list.

 #### COVID-19 patients